stat545ubc-2023/mda-whh1123/README.md

     It is also easy to use and the data is in a tidy format, we can use this dataset to find the factors which affect the cancer diagnosis.
   * How to Engage in the Project
        1. Git clone the GitHub repository to the local R studio
-       2. _"Knit"_ the Milestone_1.Rmd file
+       2. _"Knit"_ the Milestone_1.Rmd/Milestone_2.Rmd file
-       3. It will generate a Milestone_1.md file
+       3. It will generate a Milestone_1.md/Milestone_2.md file
        4. Read through the generated md file that contains all the contents of the Mini Data Analysis Project (M1)
-       5. The dataset I analyzed is _cancer_sample_.
+       5. The dataset I analyzed is _cancer_sample_ for Milestone 1.
 ## Files in the repository
 File Name | Purpose
 ----------|---------